harlab/Nano_Powerpack/README.md

 # Nano_Powerpack
-5V LiPo charge/boost eval board
+5V LiPo charge/boost eval board to be used with CM4 and CM4Ext boards

 **Status:** Testing